NiYuan224/draft-ni-agent-entity-discovery/draft-ni-agent-entity-discovery.md

 For JWT Trust Anchors (Usage 1): Matching type 1 or 2 is NOT RECOMMENDED unless the companion application protocol explicitly guarantees that the plain-text JWK is delivered alongside the token.
 Without the plain-text JWK, the client cannot obtain the public key material needed to verify the JWT signature.

 For PSK Constraints (Usage 5): The matching type MUST be set to 0.
-The client requires the raw, unhashed PSK identity string to construct the TLS ClientHello message.
+The client requires the raw, unhashed PSK identity to construct the TLS ClientHello message.

 ### The Credential Association Data Field